matloff/omsi/README.md

     case is to require students to sit in specific seats that are randomly assigned to them.
 This can be done with OMSI as well.

+  * If you are on a Unix system (Mac or Linux), you may find it useful to run the server within the **script** command, so as to have a record of connections and their times.

 <h2>
 <a name="grading">Software tools for grading</a>
 </h2>